 3. Open offices can cause anxiety and stress

-Research also shows that open offices tend to cause age discrimination.
+Research also shows that open offices tend to cause an age barrier.
 Older employees deal with the stressful environment by quitting, skewing the workforce towards younger, healthier folks who weather the rigors of open offices for longer.

 While the open-plan offices are a cost-effective and modern approach to workspace design, it’s important to remember that they have surprising drawbacks for businesses.
 Luckily, all it takes is a few tweaks to make open offices more productive and less stressful.